sumeya1234/web-service-assignmnet/README.md

 *Figure 6: Setting up the SOAP server using Express and the `soap` library.*
 ![Figure 8: SOAP Request and Response](assets/images/assignment3_test.png)
 *Figure 8: Example SOAP request and XML response displayed in Postman.*

+---

+## Conclusion

+The project provided valuable practical experience in building and testing RESTful and SOAP-based web services.
+Working with Spring Boot, Postman, and Node.js helped deepen understanding of how APIs communicate, how WSDL defines SOAP operations, and how these technologies work together to enable reliable client–server interaction.